Zoey1102/Zoey1102.github.io/index.md

 -->
 <p> I got BSc.
 Mathematical Economics and Statistics from  University of Birmingham(UK) and BSc.
 Economics with minor in Finance from Southwestern University of Finance and Economics(China).  </p>

-<p> Firm maintainer of Data Integrity: In 2019, when writing my dissertation on pilot carbon trading at China, I found all significant results from collected literature irreproducible.
-To solve the reproducibility crisis, I am now taking a gap year to systematically rebuild my belief in Economics after graduation.
-After field work and interview with people in the industry and contact with scholars in environmental economics and polocy, I finally gathered courage to declare insignificance and tell the story of insignificance.
+<p> I encountered reproducibility crisis in 2019: when writing one of my two dissertations that evaluated the efficiency of Chinese carbon trading, I found all significant results from collected literature irreproducible.
+Soon I realised that I must systematically reconstruct my belief in Economics before moving on to pursue a PhD.
+After field work with people in the industry and contact with scholars in environmental economics and policy, I finally gathered enough courage to tell a story behind insignificance.
 Insignificance is insignificance.
-Do NOT aim at becoming a "stargazer". </p>
+A real Economist is never ever a "stargazer". </p>

+<p> What am I doing during the second gap year?
-<p> TA, Linear Algebra/Complex Analysis/Probability and Statistics, Guilin University Of Aerospace Technology. </p>
+  Teaching Assistant in Linear Algebra/Complex Analysis/Probability & Statistics at a University in China.
-<p> Data Quality Analyst Intern, CHFS. </p>
+  Data Quality Analyst Intern for China Household Finance Survey about COV-19's impact. </p>

 <!--
 <p> You can access my CV <a href="" target="_blank">here</a>. </p>